hualin-ok/hualin-ok.github.io/index.md

 ## Research Interests
 > One of my research interests is the development of parent-child interactions, in that I focus on momentary parenting goals, parental competency, and social withdrawal.
 I was certified by Active Parenting in 2015 for teaching “Active parenting 4th edition” and “Parenting Your 1- to 4-Year-Old.”
 >
-> My research interest in immigrant youth well-being focuses on how immigrant-related stress impacts Latinx adolescent health and behavior and how a psycho-educational intervention can buffer against stress and/or ameliorate the effects of stress in Latinx immigrant families from a resilience perspective.
+> My research interest in immigrant youth well-being focuses on how immigrant-related stress impacts adolescent health and behavior and how a psycho-educational intervention can buffer against stress and/or ameliorate the effects of stress in immigrant families from a resilience perspective.
 >
 > My research interest in quantitative methods is enhancing causal evidence from non-randomized longitudinal research designs, cross-cultural psychometric appropriations (including Item Response Theory), and statistic model comparison (mediation moderation, propensity score matching, SEM models, HLM models, Latent class analysis, dual-centered ANCOVA, etc.).